vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      c) It does not require any arguments when called
+      It does not require any arguments when called
     </details>

 12. What is the correct format for entering a String value in Java?